milan-92/astro-paper/src/content/blog/mvp.md

 ![Vietnam Nomad Fest](/assets/vnf.jpg)

+I also had a video call with Jan from <a href="https://nomads-in-paradise.com/" target="_blank">Nomads in Paradise</a>, he's currently in Germany.

-From our conversation I decided on these basic featuresets to get Conference King ready for VNF.
+From these conversations I decided on these basic featuresets to get Conference King ready for VNF.

 ## Core Features for Conference King MVP